 5) special variables like security sector, type, name, phone

-3) If you have a problem with a custom formula you can email to us exactly what you have put in the yellow box in the PERSONAL FILTER SETS menu and we will try to resolve your any problem you may be experiencing.
+1) Whenever creating a formula the '#' sign must be on both sides of the variable.
+For example,#EXP25P#2) If you have a problem with a custom formula you can email us exactly what you have tried and we will try to resolve your any problem you may be experiencing.

-4) When using parenthesis you must use the round ones "(" or ")" and they must always balance in a formula.
+3) When using parenthesis you must use the round ones "(" or ")" and they must always balance in a formula.

-5) Always remember that the variables V1, V2, V3, V4, V50, V15 and the ISSUED are one one-thousandth of their real value.
+4) Always remember that the variables V1, V2, V3, V4, V50, V15 and the ISSUED are one one-thousandth of their real value.
 In the formula you need to multiply them by 1000 for an accurate figure.

-6) You can use the signs:
+5) You can use the signs:

 > (Greater than)